On the resilience of cellular networks: how can national roaming help?: Introduction

-While addressing these questions, our contributions are as follows: \begin{itemize} \item We provide an approach to assess the resilience of a cellular network using public data and models on coverage and capacity.
-To reflect the effect of disruptions on the citizens, we use FDP and FSP as our metrics. \item Using publicly-available data from national bodies in the Netherlands, we assess the current state of the Dutch cellular networks on both province and municipality level. \item We show that national roaming leads to significant benefits for both FSP and FDP while there is a large performance difference across MNOs and geographic regions. \item We model three risk scenarios to investigate the resilience of the Dutch MNOs with and without national roaming.
-Our analysis suggests that Dutch MNOs are resilient against isolated failures due to sufficient BS density.
-That is, FDP will remain roughly the same.
-On the contrary, FSP will decrease due to the increased number of users served by the surviving BSs.
-Meanwhile, the impact of correlated failures is more drastic due to failures of BSs in the same region jointly. \end{itemize}
+\end{itemize} In a nutshell, our contributions are as follows: \begin{itemize} \item We provide an approach to assess the resilience of a cellular network using public data and models on coverage and capacity.
+To reflect the effect of disruptions on the citizens, we use FDP and FSP as our metrics. \item Using publicly-available data from national bodies in the Netherlands, we assess the current state of the Dutch cellular networks on both province and municipality level. \item We show that national roaming leads to significant benefits {in some regions} for both FSP and FDP while there is a large performance difference across MNOs and geographic regions. {These areas with high performance gains from national roaming could be considered first by MNOs to enter such roaming agreements.
+Moreover, we provide an analysis of roaming implemented only for certain cellular technologies, e.g., 3G and 5G, and in urban vs. rural areas in case MNOs prefer national roaming in a more limited way rather than sharing their all network infrastructures.} \item We model two risk scenarios to investigate the resilience of the Dutch MNOs with and without national roaming.
+Our analysis suggests that MNOs are resilient against isolated failures owing to high \newInfo{base station~(BS)} density.
+That is, FDP remains roughly the same.
+On the contrary, FSP decreases due to the increased number of users served by the surviving BSs.
+Meanwhile, the impact of correlated failures is more drastic due to BSs in the same region becoming dysfunctional simultaneously. {To ensure resilience in such cases, alternative approaches are paramount, e.g., aerial connectivity or cells on wheels.} \end{itemize}